versia-pub/server/CONTRIBUTING.md

 Lysand is built using the following technologies:

-- [Bun](https://bun.sh) - A JavaScript runtime similar to Node.js, but improved
+- [Bun](https://bun.sh) - A JavaScript runtime similar to Node.js, but faster and with more features
 - [PostgreSQL](https://www.postgresql.org/) - A relational database
   - [`pg_uuidv7`](https://github.com/fboulnois/pg_uuidv7) - A PostgreSQL extension that provides a UUIDv7 data type
 - [UnoCSS](https://unocss.dev) - A utility-first CSS framework, used for the login page